 With proper care, dentures should last a long time.
 Brush your dentures every day with a soft-bristled toothbrush to remove food and plaque.
 You should also brush your gums and tongue.
 Always soak your dentures in room temperature water (not hot) or in a denture solution when you’re not wearing them.

-There are numerous alternatives to dentures.
+When it comes to tooth replacement, there are numerous alternatives to dentures that fit poorly.
 You could get dental implants, even a full mouth reconstruction, — the most ideal alternative to natural teeth.
 This can get expensive, but the convenience and resemblance to your original teeth is well worth it.

 You can also opt for permanent dentures attached with dental implants.
+This is a great option if you need to replace multiple teeth that are next to each other.
+This option does require surgery to attach the dental implants.
 These are a row of prosthetic teeth held in place to your jaw by dental implants.
 Permanent dentures are just like your regular teeth — and there’s no need to fear your dentures falling out.
 Permanent dentures aren’t like full mouth reconstruction — only part of the dentures are implants; the remainder is a bridge similar to your existing dentures.
+And because permanent dentures are affixed to your jawbone, there is less chance they will fit poorly.